AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/gatsby-source-silverback/README.md

 Other packages can provide directives to be plugged into the schema.

-These packages should have a `directives.graphql` file at their root and provide a function that calls a `registerDirective` callback that will be passed in.
-In `gatsby-config.mjs` (_note:_ it has to be ESM), load that function and pass it into the `directive_providers` configuration option of this Gatsby plugin.
+These packages should have a `directives.graphql` file at their root and expose any functions that should be used as directives.
+In `gatsby-config.mjs` (_note:_ it has to be ESM), load that function and pass it into the `directives` configuration option of this Gatsby plugin.

 Example: